 The output depends on the reproduction of third-party content for which open access rights could not be granted (either within the specified timescales, or at all).

-The publication concerned requires an embargo period that exceeds the stated maxima, and was the most appropriate publication for the output.
+The publication concerned requires an embargo period that exceeds the stated maxima, and was the most appropriate publication for the output

 The publication concerned actively disallows open-access deposit in a repository, and was the most appropriate publication for the output.

 The following exceptions deal with cases where an output is unable to meet the criteria due to a technical issue.
-In the following cases, the output will not be required to meet the open access criteria (deposit, discovery or access requirements).

 At the point of acceptance, the staff member to whom the output is attributed was employed at a different UK HEI, and it has not been possible to determine compliance with the criteria.